-Top 5 Signs You May Be Denied Disability (Updated for 2023)
+Top 5 Signs That You Will Be Denied For Disability (Updated for 2024)

-Millions of people apply for Social Security Disability benefits each year.
-Out of those millions of applications received by the Social Security Administration, only thirty percent are approved at the initial level of the disability claim process.
-Why are so many Social Security Disability claims denied?
+Millions of people apply for Social Security disability benefits each year.
+Approximately only 30% of the initial Social Security disability applications received by the Social Security Administration (SSA) each year are approved.
+This begs the question: Why are so many Social Security disability claims denied?

 #1: Lack of Hard Medical Evidence